HJacksons/potato-efficientViT/README.md

 ## Project Overview

-This project focuses on the development and evaluation of a novel hybrid deep learning architecture, **EfficientNetV2B3ViT**, for advanced plant disease classification from images.
+This project focuses on the development and evaluation of a novel hybrid deep learning architecture, **EfficientNetV2B3ViT**, for advanced potato plant disease detection and identification from images.
 The work presented here forms the basis of a research paper, showcasing the model's superior performance and capabilities.
 While the primary focus is on `EfficientNetV2B3ViT`, the framework also supports experimentation with other Convolutional Neural Network (CNN) and Vision Transformer (ViT) based architectures.

 ### Publication Details